eclipsesource/tabris-decorators/README.md

 }
 ```

+### @injectionHandler(type)

+Registers the decorated method to handle injections for the given type directly.
+The method must return a value compatible to the given type.

+// TDB: Injection parameter object

+If the method is an instance method this will implicitly create a new instance of the class.
+In that case the constructor should only have injected parameters.
+If the method is static no instance will be created and no such limitation applies.

 ### injector.resolve(type)

 Returns an instance of the given type, just like using the `@inject` decorator would do.
 Useful in cases where a decorator can not be used, e.g. outside of classes.
 Note that `type` *has to be an injectable*.